simonhuynh/splitflap-counter/README.md

 splitflap-counter
 =================

-Grand Central Station-style split flap counter, or Solari board, with updatable through an admin page via AJAX
+Grand Central Station-style split flap counter, or Solari board, that can be updated through an admin page via AJAX.